 Bella is an abstract artist.
-She enjoys creating intuitive floral paintings, and abstract landscapes and seascapes.
+She enjoys creating intuitive floral paintings, abstract landscapes, and seascapes.

 Liberate the Artist Within You

-In today's world, so many people suffer with stress and mental issues, and these tend to be pushed aside and ignored.
+In today's world, so many people suffer from stress and mental issues, and these tend to be pushed aside and ignored.